dgerabagi/aiascent-dev/src/Artifacts/A4-Universal-Task-Checklist.md

 # Author: AI Model & Curator

+# Updated on: C1 (Mark T-1 as complete, refine T-2)

   - **Key/Value for A0:**
   - **Description:** A structured checklist for tracking development tasks, feedback, and bugs for the aiascent.dev project, organized by file packages and complexity.
   - **Tags:** checklist, task management, planning, roadmap